 How Program-Healthy Are You?

-In my years of working in various digital transformation programs, I always find that project health metrics are just the visible part of an underlying iceberg.
-We need metrics—for sure—to track improvement or deterioration, to take data-driven actions based on signals, to communicate using the same language with our teammates.
+In my years of working in various digital transformation programs, I always find that program health metrics are just the visible part of an underlying iceberg.
+We need metrics—for sure—to track improvement or deterioration, to take data-driven actions based on signals, or to communicate using the same language with our teammates.
 But many, many times, metrics are lagging indicators of underlying endemic conditions.

 Here are five symptoms that could mean it’s time for a reality check to get program health back to optimal.